anonymous-user01/controllability-of-LM-anonymous/README.md

 # README.md
-This repository provides the code, data, and results of the paper titled *"Analyzing the Controllability of Language Models and Improving the Control Performance with Reward Dropout."*
+This repository provides the code, data, and results of the paper titled *"Reward Dropout Improves Control: Bi-objective Perpspective on Reinforced LM."*

 <br/>